Jimmy Mulligan: Youth

 Mulligan was born in Medford, NY and attended Patchoge-Medford High School.

 College

-Mulligan played soccer at St. John's University from 2009-2013 and finished his Red Storm career by earning both third team NSCAA All-Northeast Region accolades and second team All-BIG EAST honors.
-In his senior year, Mulligan served as the Red Storm’s team captain and helped lead St. John's to the 2013 NCAA Tournament Second Round.
+Mulligan played soccer at St. John's University from 2009 to 2013 and finished his Red Storm career by earning both third team NSCAA All-Northeast Region accolades and second team All-BIG EAST honors.
+In his senior year, Mulligan served as the Red Storm's team captain and helped lead St. John's to the 2013 NCAA Tournament Second Round.

 Mulligan was also the first St. John's player to earn NSCAA/adidas Scholar All-America honors since 2008.
 Over the course of his collegiate career, Mulligan appeared in all 80 games over the past four seasons for the Red Storm, including 66 starts.
 The midfielder totaled eight goals, three game-winners, and nine assists for 25 points.

 Club career

-Mulligan signed with the New York Cosmos on April 11, 2014 ahead of the team's season opener.
+Mulligan signed with the New York Cosmos on April 11, 2014, ahead of the team's season opener.